functorz-tech/momen_doc/changelog/product-release.md

 ### 🚀 New Features

-* Added cross-project copy-paste support for users with owner permissions (components, APIs, Actionflows, and AI agent)
+* Added cross-project copy-paste support for users with owner permissions (components, APIs, Actionflows, and AI agents)
 * Added a function for extracting weekdays from date expressions
 * Enabled AI to auto-fill tool names
 * Enabled real-time sync in collaborative editing mode